sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 #### Main screen layout
 + currently, the main screen is optimized for Pixel 6a phones.
 It should also display cleanly on smaller phones, such as iPhone 7.
 There should be a different display mode for widescreen displays, which ranges from laptop screens to small phone screens.
 During widescreen display, the images should be on the left and the right, with the name tiles between them, one above the other.
-+ the text on the taxon name buttons should be nicely layouted and fully visible.
-There's always a taxon name, and often there's a vernacular name too.
-If there is no vernacular name, the taxon name should use the whole space available for both of them.
-+ here's a problem I'm currently struggling with: I want the name buttons to be in the center between the top and bottom image. when the space allows, I want the two buttons next to each other.
-The text on both should ideally be fully visible.
-After the screen size gets small enough, I want the left button to be on top of the right one.
-This is kind of the already existing behavior, but it's not working properly. how can we design a robust CSS system that does this elegantly?

 #### Cache problems
 + I currently have some functionality at the beginning of index.html to increase the version number, for cache busting